NavarroAlex/NORAM-Microsoft-Power-BI-Training-Project/README.md

 ## KPI Cards:
 * Click the "KPI Card" visual and you should see it populate into the blank canvas.
-* Copy the Blank KPI Card by clicking on it and pressing CTRL C. Then CTRL V twice to paste it two more times.
+* Copy the Blank KPI Card by clicking on it and pressing CTRL C. Then CTRL V to paste it two more times.
 * Resize to your liking.
 * Drag and drop the following measures into each of the KPI cards.
     - Current Month Sales